 No error reporting is foreseen via dedicated error message exchanges but only basic transfer.

-The messages sent to the CS/MIS application will be generated by the HTML GUI according to the data entered by the user.
+The messages sent to the CS/MIS2 application will be generated by the HTML GUI according to the data entered by the user.

 IEs for statistics